Richard Sherman says he’d be open to a Seahawks return. But does Seattle have a spot for him?

 So at this point, Sherman may potentially be viewed by Seattle more as an option down the road if the cornerback position doesn’t develop the way envisioned for whatever reasons.

-Sherman seemed to acknowledge some other things might have to happen for a reunion with Seattle to happen.
+Sherman seemed to acknowledge some other things might have to happen for a reunion with Seattle to happen, while having also stated that how he feels he would fit in — and the opportunity he would have — will be factors in where he signs.

 “Everything needs to shake out right,’’ Sherman said.
 “They are still figuring things out.
 I’m still figuring things out.”